-Our primary motivation is to find possibly accurate privacy parameters of two most fundamental probabilistic counter protocols, namely Morris Counter~\cite{morris1978counting} and MaxGeo Counter~\cite{szpankowski1990yet}.
+In our paper, we provide a very precise analysis of two well known probabilistic counters from the perspective of preserving privacy.
+It turned out that this task is surprisingly complex from the mathematical point of view.
+Our primary motivation is to find possibly accurate privacy parameters for the two most fundamental probabilistic counter protocols, namely the Morris Counter~\cite{morris1978counting} and the MaxGeo Counter~\cite{szpankowski1990yet}.
 Note that the second one is used for yet another popular algorithm --- HyperLogLog~\cite{flajolet2007hyperloglog}.
-One may realize that these two counters are relatively old, however they together with theirs modifications are extensively used until these days.
-Morris Counter is often used in big data solutions, for instance, for measurement of network's capabilities \cite{ICEBuckets}.
-The most crucial examples of refinements of HyperLogLog algorithm are mentioned in Section~\ref{sect:related}.
-We claim that a high precision analysis in the case of probabilistic counters is particularly important.
-This is due to the fact that even a mechanism with a very good privacy parameters may cause a serious privacy breach when used multiple times (see e.g. \cite{DworkAlgo}).
-Clearly, probabilistic counters in realistic scenarios may be used as very fundamental primitives and subroutines in more complex protocols, since the differential privacy property is immune to post-processing.
+One may realise that these two counters are relatively old; however, they, together with their modifications, have been extensively used until these days.
+Morris Counter is often used in big data solutions, for instance, to measure network's capabilities \cite{ICEBuckets}.
+The most crucial examples of refinements of the HyperLogLog algorithm are mentioned in Section~\ref{sect:related}.

+We claim that a high-precision analysis in the case of probabilistic counters is particularly important.
+This is because even a mechanism with very good privacy parameters can cause a serious privacy breach when used multiple times.
+That is, privacy loss/information leakage accumulates over multiple releases (see, e.g., \cite{DworkAlgo}).
+Probabilistic counters in realistic scenarios may be used as fundamental primitives and subroutines in more complex protocols, since the differential privacy property is immune to post-processing.

-We also show that those two probabilistic counters can be used safely without any additional randomization, even in a very demanding settings.
+We also show that those two probabilistic counters can be used safely without any additional randomisation, even in very demanding settings.
 It is commonly known that no deterministic algorithm can provide non-trivial differential privacy.
-Probabilistic counters, however, possess inherent randomness, which achieves desired privacy parameters.
-In other words, one can say that probabilistic counters are safe by design and we do not need any additional privacy oriented methods.
-In particular, what is most important, existing, working implementations do not need to be changed if we start demanding a provable privacy of a system.
+However, Probabilistic counters have inherent randomness, achieving the desired privacy parameters.
+In other words, one can say that probabilistic counters are safe by design, and we do not need any additional privacy-orientated methods.
+In particular, what is most important, existing, working implementations do not need to be changed if we start demanding the provable privacy of a system.

-Finally we demonstrate how our results can be used for constructing a data aggregation protocol based on probabilistic counters that can be used in some specific scenarios until we want them to satisfy even more rigorous privacy properties.
+Finally, we demonstrate how our results can be used for constructing a data aggregation protocol based on probabilistic counters that can be used in some specific scenarios until we want them to satisfy even more rigorous privacy properties.